VinnyVanGogh/vtap/README.md

 ---

-## Acknowledgments

-- **CPython Development Team:** For introducing the experimental free-threaded build in Python 3.13.
-- **Contributors:** Thanks to everyone who has contributed to this project.
-- **OpenCV and NumPy:** For providing powerful tools for image and video processing.

----

 ## Troubleshooting

 ### Common Issues

 - **SSL Certificate Error when Downloading Videos:**

   If you encounter an SSL error, you may need to install the necessary certificates.
-On macOS, run the `Install Certificates.command` script located in `/Applications/Python 3.13/`.
+On macOS, run the `Install Certificates.command` script located in `/Applications/Python 3.13/` or `/opt/homebrew/bin/python3.12` replace 3.12 with your current version.

 - **Slow Performance:**